Veljko Bulajić: Awards and recognition

-Arguably Bulajic's greatest recognition came when the Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) awarded him the prestigious Kalinga Prize for the most meaningful global artistic film contribution of the year.
+Arguably Bulajić's greatest recognition came when the Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) awarded him the prestigious Kalinga Prize for the most meaningful global artistic film contribution of the year.
 The award was in recognition of his documentary film Skoplje '63 about the massive earthquake that destroyed the city in 1963.
-The film also earned Bulajic his third nomination (and only win) at one of the "Big Three" film festivals.
+The film also earned Bulajić his third nomination (and only win) at one of the "Big Three" film festivals.
 He took home the Golden Lion at the 25th Venice International Film Festival.
-In addition, the film earned Bulajic various other awards including the Cannes Film Festival film critics award, the Golden Spike at the Seminci Film Festival (also known as the Valladolid International Film Festival), an award at the Edinburgh International Film Festival., the Golden Nymph at the Monte Carlo Television Festival, and the CIDALC award from the International Committee for the Diffusion of Artistic and Literary Works by the Cinematograph.
-The Swedish Film Institute listed it as one of the 15 best films made between 1920-1964.
+In addition, the film earned Bulajić various other awards including the Cannes Film Festival film critics award, the Golden Spike at the Seminci Film Festival (also known as the Valladolid International Film Festival), an award at the Edinburgh International Film Festival., the Golden Nymph at the Monte Carlo Television Festival, and the CIDALC award from the International Committee for the Diffusion of Artistic and Literary Works by the Cinematograph.
+The Swedish Film Institute listed it as one of the 15 best films made between 1920 and 1964.

-In 2012, the International League of Humanists recognized Bulajic as the humanists film director of the 20th century.
-The recognition was bestowed on Bulajic during Elizabeth Rehn’s presidency of the international league.
+In 2012, the International League of Humanists recognized Bulajić as the humanists film director of the 20th century.
+The recognition was bestowed on Bulajic during Elizabeth Rehn's presidency of the international league.

-Bulajic has earned best director or best film awards at the Sitges Film Festival in Catalonia, Cairo Film Festival, Vancouver Film Festival, Saint Petersburg International Film Festival, Florence Film Festival, Avelin Film Festival, Cuneu Film Festival, Dok Leipzig film festival, San Sebastian International Film Festival and the International Film Festival of India (formerly known as the New Delhi Film Festival).
+Bulajić earned best director or best film awards at the Sitges Film Festival in Catalonia, Cairo Film Festival, Vancouver Film Festival, Saint Petersburg International Film Festival, Florence Film Festival, Avelin Film Festival, Cuneu Film Festival, Dok Leipzig film festival, San Sebastian International Film Festival and the International Film Festival of India (formerly known as the New Delhi Film Festival).

 In 2008, the Manaki brothers International Film Festival awarded him a Special Award Golden Camera 300 for his contributions to world cinema.